JetBrains/intellij-sdk-docs/code_samples/tree_structure_provider/README.md

 of the `PlainTextFileType` type.
 Otherwise, an element is not included in the results list, so only directories and plain text files are presented.

-## Structure

-Tree Structure Provider
-plugin depends on the [IntelliJ Platform SDK][docs] and [Gradle][docs:gradle] as a build system.

-The main plugin definition file is stored in the [plugin.xml][file:plugin.xml] file, which is created accordingly to the [Plugin Configuration File documentation][docs:plugin.xml].
-It describes definitions of the actions, extensions, or listeners provided by the plugin.

 ### Extension Points

 | Name                                 | Implementation Class                                                | Interface                                          |